 1. INTRODUCTION

 Pearl millet [Pennisetum glaucum (L.) R. Br.] is an important cereal crop in arid and semi-arid tropical regions of Gujarat and Rajasthan.
-It is a significant source of dietary energy and nutritional security for poor farmers and consumers.
+It is a significant dietary energy source and nutritional security for poor farmers and consumers.

 Downy mildew (DM) or green ear disease is the most devasting disease of pearl millet caused by Sclerospora graminicola (Sacc.)
-Schroet, continues to be a major biotic constraint to pearl millet production in India [1,2,3,4].
-It is the most widespread and destructive diseases of pearl millet in India and Western Africa [3].
+Schroet remains a major biotic constraint to pearl millet production in India [1,2,3,4].
+It is the most widespread and destructive disease of pearl millet in India and Western Africa [3].
 DM epidemics were not reported till the introduction of F1 hybrids.
-This disease, first reported in India [5], is present in more than 20 countries [6] and is a major factor limiting the full exploitation of the high yield potential of hybrids in India [7].
-In India, DM epidemics caused substantial yield losses during 1970s and 1980s.
+This disease, first reported in India [5], is present in more than 20 countries [6] and is a significant factor limiting the full exploitation of the high-yield potential of hybrids in India [7].
+In India, DM epidemics caused substantial yield losses during the 1970s and 1980s.
 Grain yield losses of 10% to 80% have been reported.
-The yield reducing potential of DM is very high and this was adequately demonstrated in HB 3, a popular hybrid, when pearl millet grain production in India was reduced from 8 million tons in 1970-71 to 5.3 million tons in 1971-72.
-This reduction was to a large extent due to DM epidemic in which yield in some fields were reduced by 60 to 70%.
+The yield-reducing potential of DM is very high, and this was adequately demonstrated in HB 3, a popular hybrid when pearl millet grain production in India was reduced from 8 million tons in 1970-71 to 5.3 million tons in 1971-72.
+This reduction was primarily due to the DM epidemic, in which yield in some fields was reduced by 60 to 70%.
 The estimated annual grain yield loss due to DM is approximately 20-40% [4,8,9].
-But, this could be much higher under favorable conditions of disease development [4,10,11], where a susceptible cultivar is repeatedly grown in the same field.
+However, this could be much higher under favorable conditions of disease development [4,10,11], where a susceptible cultivar is repeatedly grown in the same field.
 Grain yield losses due to DM can reach alarmingly higher levels when a genetically uniform pearl millet cultivar is repeatedly and extensively grown.

-The cultural and chemical control measures have been worked out but use of resistant cultivars is the most cost-effective and sustainable management method of DM.
-Both conventional and molecular breeding methods have successfully been used in DM resistance breeding program [8,12].
-In the molecular breeding program MAB method was used for transferring DM resistant QTLs into the hybrid parental lines [13].
-Several DM resistant lines, such as IP 18292, 7042R and 700651 have been used in developing hybrid parental lines.
-A number of DM resistant QTLs effective against diverse Indian pathotypes of S. graminicola have been mapped on the pearl millet linkage groups and some of them have been transferred to the commercial B-lines (843B, 81B) and R-lines (H 77/833-2, ICMP 451).
-Development and commercial deployment of DM resistant version of HHB 67 is the first successful story of MAB in field crops in public domain in India [14].
+The cultural and chemical control measures have been worked out, but the use of resistant cultivars is the most cost-effective and sustainable management method for DM.
+Conventional and molecular breeding methods have been successfully used in the DM resistance breeding program [8,12].
+The MAB method was used in the molecular breeding program to transfer DM-resistant QTLs into the hybrid parental lines [13].
+Several DM-resistant lines, such as IP 18292, 7042R, and 700651, have been used in developing hybrid parental lines.
+A number of DM-resistant QTLs effective against diverse Indian pathotypes of S. graminicola have been mapped on the pearl millet linkage groups, and some of them have been transferred to the commercial B-lines (843B, 81B) and R-lines (H 77/833-2, ICMP 451).
+The development and commercial deployment of the DM-resistant version of HHB 67 is the first successful story of MAB in field crops in the public domain in India [14].